Fattorino/ImNodeFlow/documentation.md

 ```c++
 int value = ins<int>(n);
 ```
-Returns a read only reference to the value connected to the nth input pin.
+Returns a read only reference to the value associated with the _nth_ input pin.

 ### Adding output pins
 ```c++